madaster97/madaster97/My-Note-System.md

 ## What I've Done
 - Have a *Notes* folder full of PARA-organized folders, take notes in [Markdown documents](#markdown-notetaking)
-- Have VSCode previewing markdown
+- Have VSCode for previewing and editing markdown, learned [hotkeys](#helpful-vscode-hotkeys-for-notetaking)
 - Have [VSCode Vim Extension](#vim-motions-in-vs-code)
 - Installed Marksman VSCode extension (see [below](#marksman)), to do things like:
   - `[[other-file-header]]` to reference other files and get hover text and CTRL+Click to open them.
 Quick plug for `gd` vim command (go to definition), **works in epiccode integration too** to open other routines!
 Use `gt` to go back to last file